Luxury Kitchen Design San Francisco Bay.

 Bottom pair of Images shown, on right Glass doors clear.
 On left doors are frosted.
 Molecular or switchable glass use.
 Top kitchen seen from dining room entrance.Â Campos Eliseos, Mexico City.
 2010

 Brown cabinetry color is extended to doors and wall to integrate better.
 Tiled back splash extended around windows.
 Cabinetry transom over sink to tie both ends.
-Extending the color of the cabinetry into the wall, replacing doors and other detail make a big difference.
+Extending the color of the cabinetry into the wall, replacing doors and other details make a big difference.
 Two tone, the island base in Zinc venetian Plaster to tie with the appliances and balance the color.

 Lighting pendants by Leucos.
 Kon.

 This small open kitchen was in the right place and the right size when we remodeled it.
 We decided to keep it provided it should look and work well.
 The cabinetry was improved and painted.
 The appliances and countertop stayed.

 As it was just the wrong color, and had the wrong lighting and wasted space so we did only the improvements necessary to make it look and work better.
 So far so good.
 Most important is not to waste resources, be sustainable when you can.
 This helped the client’s budget, while it helps the planet.
 However little we can contribute to “Sustainability” that is great.
 Sometimes it is very little sometimes it is more.
 If we all help things will be better.

 Notice the Gray color is just a tad different to the walls color, so as to make it disappear.
 Dilute it more into the space.